unt-libraries/django-major-event-log/docs/developing.rst

 ::

-    $ pip install -r requirements.txt
+    $ pip install -r requirements-dev.txt

-(note that lxml, used in the tests, requires that libxslt and libxml2 be installed on the system)
+.. note:: lxml, used in the tests, requires that libxslt and libxml2 be installed on the system.

 Clone the git repository: